Why do people risk their lives to eat Fugu, a fish known to be deadly?

 Meanwhile, the method for making sea bass dishes in French cuisine, representative of western cooking, includes seasoning the fish with salt and pepper and saute in butter, then adding rich, creamy sauce as well as other things like herbs, caviar, black truffles, etc., creating a dish that allows enjoyment of multilayered flavor.
 This sort of dish beautifully makes up for the flavors that the light, white fish lacks and portrays a flavor with depth through the finished plate over the individual flavor of the sea bass.
 In this cuisine, it can be said that the cooking method is more important than the raw ingredients.
 It can be thought of as cuisine that adds many ingredients.

 Comparing the two, it’s clear that the approaches are completely opposite.
 Another difference is how the flavors are treated.
-Flavors that are experienced by “fragrance” can be defined as “fragrant flavor”.
+Flavors perceived through aroma can be described as “aromatic flavor”.

 If this fragrant flavor were not important in sushi, then there would be no debate on whether to use wild or farmed fish.
 For example, sea bream is available both in the wild and as farmed fish.
 There is not much difference in amino acid composition and umami content between the two.
 So how is it that farmed sea bream and wild sea bream end up tasting so different?
-The reason is undoubtedly the fragrance.
-The subtle fragrance components in the fat of the sea bream determine the essential flavor of the fish.
-You can’t expect to get this flavor from a farmed fish.
-Doesn’t that mean that the pleasure of eating sushi comes from the awareness of this fragrance?
+The reason is undoubtedly the aroma.
+The subtle aromatic compounds, volatile substances carried in the fish’s fat, are what define the essential flavor of the sea bream.
+Wild fish, having fed on a natural diet and lived in varied ocean environments, develop a more complex and refined aromatic profile.
+In contrast, farmed fish, raised on controlled feed in uniform conditions, lack this nuance.
+This means that much of the pleasure of eating sushi comes from recognizing and savoring this delicate aroma.

-On the other hand, in Western fish cuisine, the culture is to combine many different fragrances, as if concocting a perfume, probably because people want complex flavor.
+On the other hand, in Western fish cuisine, the culture is to combine many different aromas, as if composing a perfume, probably because people want complex flavor.
 In addition, in French and similar cuisines, care to serve dishes at a temperature that is warm, but not hot, in order to bring out the natural flavor of the ingredients.
-While cooking the dishes, the temperature is strictly controlled so that the components of the ingredients don’t change from the heat, in order to maintain the taste and fragrance.
+While cooking the dishes, the temperature is strictly controlled so that the components of the ingredients don’t change from the heat, in order to maintain the taste and aroma.
 This method does not neglect fragrance by any means.
+In sushi, the fish itself is the centerpiece, with preparation methods designed to remove distractions from its inherent character.
+In Western cuisine, the plate as a whole is the centerpiece, where the fish is one component in a carefully constructed harmony of flavors.

-In either method, the one essential element is this “fragrance”.
+In either method, the one essential element is this “aroma”.
 The only true difference is how that is expressed.

 In order to maintain the quality of tuna, when it is caught in the sea, the ikejime technique is used first, then rapid freezing is used as a matter of course.
 This means that the quality of the thawing technique is also important.
 Poor thawing conditions mean that the drip outflow volume will be too high, shrinking the meat and worsening the texture.
 Here I will explain a thawing method that doesn’t cause drip, uneven thawing, or loss of color.